codam-coding-college/chess-hackathon/rules.md

 - No networking code
 - No trying to exploit any vulnerabilities in any of the programs used in the tournament (VM, tournament program, your opponents program, etc.)
+- You must submit a commit at the end of the day of each day of the hackathon.
+(This is to see if someone is cheating)

 ## Allowed libraries/external functions